 Short and cheap.

-Aside from slick marketing, we have no idea how these courses survive as they are basically useless if you want to teach abroad.
+Aside from slick marketing, we have no idea how these courses survive as they are useless if you want to teach abroad.

 - Does the course have live trainer input?